-More generally, sales of life insurance products in the Netherlands have declined significantly since 2008; the total market for life insurance products decreased from € 26.4 billion gross written premiums (GWP) in 2008 to $\notin$ 17.5 billion in 2014 and $\notin$ 12.2 billion in 2020 (source: DNB).
+More generally, sales of life insurance products in the Netherlands have declined significantly since 2008; the total market for life insurance products decreased from € 26.4 billion gross written premiums (GWP) in 2008 to € 17.5 billion in 2014 and € 12.2 billion in 2020 (source: DNB).
 When stock markets began to decline commencing in 2006, unit-linked products became less attractive due to their lower returns for policyholders.
 These lower returns triggered a discussion on costs and cost transparency issues and resulted in negative publicity and litigation.
-On 16 February 2024, Achmea reached an agreement with interest groups Consumentenclaim, Woekerpolis.nl, Woekerpolisproces, Wakkerpolis and the Consumers' Association with respect to a final settlement for customers with a unit-linked insurance policy who are affiliated with one of these interest groups.
-See also "Litigation - Unit-linked products" under section "Description of the Issuer".
+On 16 February 2024, the Issuer reached an agreement with interest groups Consumentenclaim, Woekerpolis.nl, Woekerpolisproces, Wakkerpolis and the Consumers' Association with respect to a final settlement for customers with a unit-linked insurance policy who are affiliated with one of these interest groups.
+See also "Litigation - Unit-linked Products" under section "DESCRIPTION OF THE ISSUER".
 A condition to this settlement is that 90% of the customers affiliated with the interest groups noted above accept the settlement.
 As soon as this condition is met, the collective actions that these interest groups have initiated in the past, will end.
 As soon as the 90% threshold is met, the risks involved in these proceedings are eliminated.
 Nevertheless, there still is a risk that one or more pending or future claims from individual customers and/or other interest groups could succeed.
 Also, there is a risk that new interest groups could initiate a law suit or collective action against Achmea.
-See also "Description of the Issuer - Litigation".
+See also "DESCRIPTION OF THE ISSUER -Litigation".
 If one or more of these allegations or claims should succeed and/or if actions taken by regulators or governmental authorities against the Group or other insurers in respect of these products (including unitlinked life insurance products), settlements, collective or otherwise, or other actions taken by other insurers and sector-wide measures could substantially affect the Group's insurance business and, as a result, may have a material adverse effect on the Group's business, reputation, revenues, results, solvency and financial condition.
 In its sector-wide investigation report of 2008, the Netherlands Authority for the Financial Markets (Stichting Autoriteit Financiële Markten, the AFM) estimated that in the Netherlands, in total, up to and including 2005, approximately 7.2 million individual unit-linked retail policies had been sold, while volumes of such policies sold decreased rapidly thereafter due to the negative publicity associated with them.
 Legislative changes introduced in 2008 have enabled banks to offer bank annuity products that compete with life insurance products and benefit from the same tax efficiency as mortgage or pension-related Individual life insurance products.
 Since 2013, the sale of new bank annuity products has started to decline due to the fact that mortgage products are now mainly linear or annuity mortgage products, limiting the need for bank savings products.
 Further declines in such sales volumes, in particular if the Group is unable to reduce costs in line with any such decline in life insurance portfolios, including by increasing the share of variable expenses while lowering fixed costs, or to maintain the retention rate of existing customers, could lead to a further decline of its life insurance portfolio and have a material adverse effect on the Group's business, solvency condition, revenues, results and financial condition.
 The Group has decided that the Dutch life and pension business will be a closed book, with the exception of term life insurance and annuities.
 Therefore, the Dutch life and pensions portfolio of the Group will gradually decline which will require a focus on cost management.
-It is expected that the solvency position will remain adequate because of release of the risk margin.
-However revenues and financial results will gradually decrease which could have a material adverse effect on the Group's business, solvency condition, revenues, results and financial condition.